Deploying a package using the UI

 Artifactory supports signing Debian packages using a GPG key.
 This process will create a signed Release file named Release.gpg that will be shipped alongside the Release file.
 Artifactory will store and manage public and private keys that are used to sign and verify Debian packages.

-To generate a pair of GPG keys and upload them to Artifactory, please refer to Signing Keys Management.
+To generate a pair of GPG keys and upload them to Artifactory, see Managing Signing Keys.

 Adding MD5 Checksum to the Packages file